The best Contact Center as a Service (CCaaS) makes it simple and easy to set up a cloud-based contact center.

 The result is that not only can agents meet customers using their preferred communications channel, they can also ensure that information provided is the most up to date, which can be especially important during everything from promotions to PR.

 Another strong point is the wide range of integrations RingCentral is able to handle, such as from SalesForce, Zendesk, Oracle, ServiceNow, and Microsoft Dynamics, so that communications can better work with sales, CRM, and other essential backend software.

 All in all RingCentral’s CCaaS adds to an already impressive range of service offerings from the company.

-There are the standard voice handling features, such as call queues and call recording, as well as interactive voice response (IVR) and automatic call distribution (ACD) with the option to weight and prioritize inbound calls.
+GoTo Contact Center provides a standard range of voice handling features, such as call queues and call recording, as well as interactive voice response (IVR) and automatic call distribution (ACD) with the option to weight and prioritize inbound calls.

 Additional features include historical call, contact, and agent reports, that along with agent summary reports can help make it easier to gain performance insights from analytics.